 The investment function produce an Investment Beliefs document that set the beliefs that form the core of the investment philosophy of NFU Mutual.
 These are reviewed annually and are presented to the Board Investment Committee (BIC).

 Knowledge of the client's investment aims, objectives and requirements informs the choice of financial instruments best suited to their needs both in terms of size and nature.
 Whilst each client will have their own unique investment profile, the underlying investment approach that the investment function adopts best reflects the current underlying investment needs of the client and is one of building and maintaining diversified, quality investment portfolios of financial instruments and property for the longer term.
 Policies are in place to manage and mitigate any potential conflicts and risks of material damage to ensure fair treatment of all clients.

 Financial instruments are invested in a prudent and diversified manner to avoid excessive exposure to any one particular asset class, issuer, group of companies, industry or geographic area.
 The list of approved asset classes is owned by the BIC and any proposed new asset classes go through a rigorous process and sign-off by the appropriate governance committees before they can be considered for investment.
-In 2021 externally managed high yield bonds and emerging market debt were introduced to the portfolio and were subject to this governance process.
-The appropriate asset mix for each fund is determined by a strategic asset allocation (SAA) process which is designed to maximise best estimate expected returns over a 5-year time horizon within each individual multi-asset portfolios' risk budget whilst building some robustness in tail risk by factoring in the impact of plausible downside events for the portfolio construction.
+Further diversification was agreed as part of the 2023 strategic asset allocation (SAA) process, with overseas property receiving an allocation, although market conditions have delayed their introduction until nearer the year end.
+The appropriate asset mix for each fund is determined by the SAA process which is designed to maximise best estimate expected returns over a 5-year time horizon within each individual multi-asset portfolios' risk budget whilst building some robustness in tail risk by factoring in the impact of plausible downside events for the portfolio construction.

 The Investment Office work with Financial Risk to help produce a proposed portfolio that has the best combined characteristics of satisfying the volatility / risk appetite coverage / return / stress and scenario outcome and this becomes the SAA for the General Business Fund that is proposed to the BIC for approval.
 The With-Profits and multi-asset retail funds follow a similar process.

 Dynamic asset allocation (DAA) and operational mandate limits (OML) setting tolerances around the SAA asset weights are also owned by the BIC.